For tax years beginning after 2015, the extensions of time to file tax returns for partnerships, certain corporations, and

 Use Form 7004 to request an automatic extension of time to file certain business income tax, information, and other returns.

 The extension will be granted if you complete Form 7004 properly, make a proper estimate of the tax (if applicable), file

 the form by the due date of the return to which the Form 7004 applies, and pay any tax that is due.

-All the returns shown in Part I, line 1a of Form 7004 are eligible for an automatic 5-month extension of time to file
+The estate and trust returns listed in Part II are eligible for an automatic 5-1/2 month extension of time to file

 from the due date of the return.

 Automatic 6-month extension.

 The returns listed in Part l and Part lll are eligible for an automatic 6-month extension of time to file the return

 from the due date of the return.
 However, see the instructions for Part lV and the instructions for Part V, lines 2 and 4